PeterJemley/bridget/MODULARIZATION_GUIDE.md

 - Create remaining feature modules (History, Statistics, Settings)
 - Update main ContentView to use modular structure
 - Complete migration and remove old monolithic files
+- Integrate `BridgetRouting` into main app TabView as the new "Routes" tab

 ## Step-by-Step Implementation